Session 30

 If crazed Eugene, the one in the bathrobe and slippers, were behind the wheel today, we would tackle one more big task.

-With the completion of Homework 11, you will have implemented an interpreter for Boom, a language for manipulating numbers.
+With the completion of Homework 11, you will have implemented an interpreter for Huey, a language for manipulating colors.

-The language consists of three primitive values, number literals, unary operations, binary operations, variable references, and blocks that support local variables and assignment statements.
+The language consists of two primitive colors, color literals, unary operations, binary operations, variable references, and blocks that support local variables and assignment statements.

 The interpreter consists of a preprocessor, an evaluator, and a REPL, all three of which operate over the abstract syntax of the language.